01spirit/tsbs/docs/timestream.md

 Following this, each reading is composed of two rows:
 1. a comma-separated list of tag values for the reading, with the literal string `tags` as the first value in the list
-1. a comma-separated list of field values for the reading, with the hypertable the reading belongs to being the first value and the timestamp as the second value
+1. a comma-separated list of field values for the reading, with the hypertable the reading belongs to being the first value and the newSeries as the second value

 An example for the `cpu-only` use case:
 ```text